mickelc/Enterprise-Multi-Site-Network-with-IPsec-Site-to-Site-VPNs/03-vlans-svis/README.md

 Setting trunk mode on the layer 3 switch to the access switch in br-2

 <img width="532" height="165" alt="image" src="https://github.com/user-attachments/assets/2c6df8d2-8481-4308-b247-ce186f198cb6" />

+Creating an SVI for vlan 10 on Br-2